+How long is it?
 It measures 7.3 inches from snout to tip.

 The size of a dog's tongue will depend on the breed, but somewhere between two and four inches is usually the average.
-The previous owner of Mochi's new title is a Pekingese whose tongue measures 4.5 inches long.
+The previous owner of Mochi's new title is a Pekingese whose tongue measured 4.5 inches long.
 The happy-go-lucky dog beat the previous record by almost three inches.

-Mochi's owner, Carla Rickert of Sioux Falls, South Dakota, adopted the big dog from Big Dogs Huge Paws, a rescue in Colorado, six years ago.
+Mochi's owner, Carla Rickert of Sioux Falls, South Dakota, adopted the big dog from Big Dogs Huge Paws, a rescue in Colorado.
 The lovable Saint Bernard's extra long licker enhances her cuteness and provides comic relief, but it's not always wet kisses and dog treats.
-Her oversize tongue causes breathing problems, and she drools even more than the average Saint Bernard (which is saying something.)
+Her oversize tongue causes breathing problems, and she drools even more than the average Saint Bernard (which is really saying something.)
 Rickert also has to give Mochi treats in a specific way because her long tongue causes interference.
 Her favorite treat is peanut butter but the longest tongue in the world makes it a messy process.